Orthopedic Surgeon

 Dental Procedures & Colonoscopies

-AFTER your joint replacement, you should take preventive antibiotics for ALL of the following:
+If indicated, you should take preventive antibiotics for ALL of the following:

 Any dental work including regular teeth cleanings (Can lead to mouth bacteria entering your blood stream)